; Wanneroo Regional Museum programs - Wanneroo Regional Museum - City of Wanneroo

 You can also call on 9405 5920, but please note that as the team facilitate programs we are not always available.

 We are striving to be as inclusive as possible to ensure all students have an enriching experience at our sites.
-Please see the accommodations we currently offer, and let us know how we else we may be able to assist.
+Please see the accommodations we currently offer.
+We also have some differentiated program options.
+We encourage you to contact us ahead of time to discuss class requirements.

 Teacher resources